Alegria28/Auto-Subtitles-Generator/README.md

 ## ✨ Features

-*   🖼️ Graphical user interface to select and preview the video.
+*   🖼️ **Graphical User Interface:** Easy-to-use interface to select and preview your video.
-*   ⏯️ Video playback controls (pause, progress bar, volume).
-*   🎨 Options to customize the appearance of subtitles (font, size, color, position).
+*   👁️ **Live Subtitle Preview:** See how your subtitles will look in real-time as you adjust settings like font, size, and color.
+*   🎨 **Full Customization:**
+    *   Choose from a wide variety of fonts.
+    *   Adjust font size and color.
+    *   Select a standard position (Top, Middle, Bottom).
+    *   🖱️ **Click to Position:** Set a custom subtitle position simply by clicking on the video preview.
+*   ✍️ **Transcription Correction:** Review and edit the AI-generated transcription word by word before generating the final video.
-*   🤖 Selection of the AI model for transcription (`Tiny`, `Base`, `Small`, `Medium`, `Large`, `Turbo`).
+*   🤖 **AI Model Selection:** Choose the `openai-whisper` model that best fits your needs (`Tiny`, `Base`, `Small`, `Medium`, `Large`).
-*   📦 Video processing in a Docker container to keep the environment clean and reproducible.
+*   📦 **Isolated Environment:** Video processing occurs inside a Docker container to ensure a clean and reproducible workflow.
+*   ⏯️ **Playback Controls:** Includes pause/play, a seek bar, and volume control for the video preview.

 ## 🛠️ Requirements

-*   **Python 3:** To run the interface script. 🐍
+*   **Python 3.12+** & **Pyenv**: To manage the Python version and run the interface script. 🐍
 *   **Docker:** To run the processing container. 🐳
 *   **VLC:** Required for video playback in the interface. 📼
 *   **GNOME Terminal:** Used to display the Docker process.
 The script can be adapted for other terminals. 💻

 ### System Dependencies

-Before running the local script (`main.py`), make sure you have the following tools installed on your system:
+The `setup.sh` script will attempt to install these for you on Debian/Ubuntu systems.

 *   **VLC Media Player:** The GUI uses it to play the video.
-    *   On Debian/Ubuntu: `sudo apt-get install vlc`
-    *   On macOS (with Homebrew): `brew install vlc`
-    *   On Windows: Download it from the [official site](https://www.videolan.org/vlc/).

 *   **Tkinter:** The library for the graphical interface.
-It is included in many Python installations, but in some Linux distributions, it may need to be installed separately.
-    *   On Debian/Ubuntu: `sudo apt-get install python3-tk`
+*   **Microsoft Core Fonts:** Provides common fonts like Arial, Times New Roman, etc.

 ## 🚀 Local Environment Setup

-An automated installation script is provided to configure the project's environment and dependencies.
+An automated installation script is provided to configure the project's environment and dependencies on Linux systems.

-### Automatic Installation (Linux/macOS)
+### Automatic Installation (Linux)

-For Linux and macOS users, simply run the following command from the project root.
-This script will create a virtual environment, activate it, and install all the necessary libraries.
+For Linux users, simply run the following command from the project root.
+This script will check for dependencies, install the correct Python version with `pyenv`, create a virtual environment, and install all the necessary libraries.

 **Important:** You must run the script using the `source` command for the virtual environment to be activated correctly in your terminal.